MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-move-to-Cuda8.md

 #### cuDNN 5.1 for CUDA 8.0

 Install the appropriate version of [NVIDIA CUDA Deep Neural Network library (cuDNN)](https://developer.NVIDIA.com/cuDNN).
-Installation procedure is described in this [CNTK Wiki Section](./Setup-CNTK-on-Linux.md#cudnn).
+Installation procedure is described in this [section](./Setup-CNTK-on-Linux.md#cudnn).

 #### Final steps
 Now you can rebuild CNTK with CUDA 8.0 and the correspondent version of cuDNN.
 Ensure you remove existing `Makefile` and rerun `configure` script before rebuilding.